DIY Painted Concrete Pool Deck and Patio

 After allowing the paint to dry 24 hours, we painted cracks, edges, and details with angled paint brushes, but you could do that before rolling the paint actually.

 We are SO pleased with how this turned out!
-The color looks just like freshly poured concrete!
+The pool deck color looks just like freshly poured concrete!